 As a happily married couple, in addition to our advanced education and training in relationship and sexuality issues, our knowledge of relationships also comes from true, real-life experience.
 We have over 20 + years of personal experience in a healthy, loving and successful relationship.
 We know how to solve problems and work through difficulties that couples may face on a daily basis.
 We know ways to keep relationships strong and healthy.
 We offer you tools and strategies that can make positive changes in your relationship.

+We are an Evidence-Based Practice which means we integrate the best research or evidence with clinical expertise and patient values (definition from American Psychological Association).
 Our approach is called Attachment-Based, Cognitive-Behavioral Couples Counseling and Coaching™.
-We created this approach by blending three evidenced-based couples counseling approaches (Cognitive-Behavioral Therapy (Rational Living Therapy, Rational Emotive Behavior Therapy, and Cognitive Interpersonal Therapy), Emotionally Focused Therapy and the Gottman Method Couples Therapy) with Relationship Coaching and Sex Therapy.
+We created this approach by integrating three evidenced-based couples counseling approaches (Cognitive-Behavioral Therapy (Rational Living Therapy, Rational Emotive Behavior Therapy, and Cognitive Interpersonal Therapy), Emotionally Focused Therapy and the Gottman Method Couples Therapy) with Relationship Coaching and Sex Therapy.

 Below are just some of the areas we can address within couple’s counseling/coaching:

 Why choose Drs.
-Chuck and Jo-Ann Bird for couples counseling and coaching?
+Chuck and Jo-Ann Bird for couples counseling/coaching?

-Couples counseling and coaching is a combined approach that we use with couples.
+Couples counseling/coaching is a combined approach that we use with couples.
 By working together, not only do we offer a male/female perspective, we also provide an integrated approach using our two disciplines: counseling and coaching.